 The breadth of experiences that the Graduate Program offers really is incredible, and it’s helping me to develop into the well-rounded public servant that I want to be.

 You won’t know if you’ll like something unless you give it a go.
 For me, giving the PM&C Graduate Program a go has been fantastic – getting to work with bright people on policies which influence the lives of so many Australians isn’t something that everyone gets to do every day.

 Our focus on being a disability confident workplace is about ensuring a safe and inclusive environment for people with both physical and mental conditions.
-Seven per cent of our Department have shared that they experience disability.
-PM&C has an active Disability Employee Network of around 80 members and is supported by the PM&C Disability Executive Champion.
+PM&C has an active Disability Employee Network and is supported by the PM&C Disability Executive Champion.
 In addition, we also participate in, and undertake a number of initiatives which support staff.
 These include:

 - GradAccess – pathway for people with a disability into APS graduate programs,

 - NextStep Trainee Program – APS traineeship for people with disability

 - Gold Member of the Australian Network on Disability.